Biden makes surprise visit to Ukraine for first time since full-scale war began - Local News 8

 Several of Biden’s top lieutenants, including Secretary of State Antony Blinken and Defense Secretary Lloyd Austin, have also visited the Ukrainian capital to pledge new assistance.
 Senior administration officials, including CIA Director Bill Burns and top White House officials, visited Kyiv last month.

 Even Biden’s wife, Dr. Jill Biden, paid a surprise visit on Mother’s Day last year to a small city in the far southwestern corner of Ukraine.
-She met with Ukrainian first lady Olena Zelenska at a former school that was converted into temporary housing for displaced Ukrainians, including 48 children.
+She met with Zelenska at a former school that was converted into temporary housing for displaced Ukrainians, including 48 children.

 Yet security precautions had prevented Biden from making a similar trip.
 When he visited Poland in April last year, the White House did not even explore the potential for a trip across the border, even though Biden said he had voiced interest.